UniversityofHelsinki/Opetustila-esittely/drupal/web/themes/custom/uh_space/README.md

 1. Setting up
     1. Go to the theme folder with `cd drupal/web/themes/custom/uh_space`.
     2. Ensure that you are using node version <= 8.4.0 & npm
-    3. Run `npm install`.
+    3. Run `lando npm install`.
     4. If you get errors from node-sass saying that the current environment is not yet supported, please remove the node_modules folder with rm -rf node_modules in the theme folder.
 Then try running “npm install” again.
 This happens, because sometimes npm install fails to install the required node-sass native extensions.
 2. Compiling frontend assets
-    1. Run `npm run watch` to build development-friendly frontend files with auto-rebuild (watch).
+    1. Run `lando npm run watch` to build development-friendly frontend files with auto-rebuild (watch).
-    2. Run `npm run build` to build production-ready frontend files without auto-rebuild.
+    2. Run `lando npm run build` to build production-ready frontend files without auto-rebuild.

+#### Rebuilding sass
+Rebuild node-sass if needed when changing different environment - `npm rebuild node-sass`

 #### Compiling frontend assets
 Before committing changes, please run `npm run build`.

 We deploy pre-built frontend files from this repo, they are NOT built during deployment.
 They are inside dist/ in the theme folder.

 They need to be PRODUCTION-READY.
 Please remember to do this!